cloudmobi/CloudmobiSSP/android-sdk.md

     	compile 'com.facebook.android:audience-network-sdk:4.13.0'
     	compile files('libs/cloudssp_1.0.jar')

-    	// if you need facebook or admob ads， please add facebook placement id and admob ad unit id in ssp.
+    	//If you need facebook or admob ads， please add facebook placement id and admob ad unit id in ssp.
     	//If you don't need the facebook or Admob ADs,the related dependence is not needed.
 	}